Loading

 Jurisdiction Pattern

-2 of 5 urban adaptive-reuse data center CUPs approved in Midwest cities with divided legislative bodies (2023-2026)
+Low approval rate reported for urban adaptive-reuse data center CUPs in Midwest cities with divided legislative bodies (2023-2026) — specific comparable cases not independently verified

 Recent Shifts